helldivers-2/diveharder_api.py/README.md

 Or you may change the links to the AHGS API endpoints if you have them.

 SECURITY_TOKEN is what you use to access the /admin/* endpoints <br />
-SESSION_TOKEN is for accessing AHGS API's that require authentication
+SESSION_TOKEN is for accessing AHGS APIs that require authentication
 </details>

 <details>